 We all rely on our cellphones when we’re traveling by RV but sometimes, we’re in remote areas where a cellphone signal is marginal at best.
 That’s where cellphone boosters come in.
 They make it possible to turn a weak signal into a strong one and this week, we’ll learn from an expert just why every RVer can use a cell booster.
 He’ll explain how they work, the different kinds available and how to choose the one best for you and your RV.
+The one we use and recommend is the Wilson weBoost 4G-X.

 Plus, lots of RV news this week that you need to know about, some RV resources that will help you save money, RV tips and answers to your questions about the RV Lifestyle.